tendermint/tendermint/docs/abci-cli.rst

     go get github.com/Masterminds/glide
     cd $GOPATH/src/github.com/tendermint/abci
     glide install
-    go install ./cmd/...
+    go install ./cmd/abci-cli

-Now run ``abci-cli --help`` to see the list of commands:
+Now run ``abci-cli`` to see the list of commands:

 ::

-    COMMANDS:
+    Usage:
+      abci-cli [command]

+    Available Commands:
-       batch        Run a batch of ABCI commands against an application console      Start an interactive console for multiple commands echo         Have the application echo a message info         Get some info about the application set_option   Set an option on the application deliver_tx    Append a new tx to application check_tx     Validate a tx
+      batch       Run a batch of abci commands against an application check_tx    Validate a tx
-       commit       Get application Merkle root hash
+      commit      Commit the application state and return the Merkle root hash console     Start an interactive abci console for multiple commands counter     ABCI demo example
-       help, h      Shows a list of commands or help for one command

-    GLOBAL OPTIONS:
+      deliver_tx  Deliver a new tx to the application dummy       ABCI demo example
+      echo        Have the application echo a message help        Help about any command
+      info        Get some info about the application query       Query the application state
+      set_option  Set an options on the application

+    Flags:
-       --address "tcp://127.0.0.1:46658"    address of application socket
+          --abci string      socket or grpc (default "socket") --address string   address of application socket (default "tcp://127.0.0.1:46658") -h, --help             help for abci-cli
-       --help, -h                           show help
-       --version, -v                        print the version
+      -v, --verbose          print the command and results as if it were a console session

+                                          Use "abci-cli [command] --help" for more information about a command.

 Dummy - First Example
 ---------------------